 Most GMAT critical reasoning section questions will be around strengthening, weakening or identifying gaps in the argument.
 This set of questions will need know-how on what can or cannot be doubted within an argument.

-In short, facts cannot be doubted but opinions based on reasoning etc can be.
-While the facts are true, the ability to draw wrong conclusions cannot be ruled out.
-Also, the author of the argument is the one who states the conclusion and any conclusions other than by the author cannot be the main conclusion of the paragraph.
+In short, facts cannot be doubted, but opinions based on reasoning etc can be.
+While the facts are actual, the ability to draw wrong conclusions cannot be ruled out.
+Also, the author of the argument is the one who states the conclusion,, and any conclusions other than those of the author cannot be the main conclusion of the paragraph.

 The scope of an argument is the point or the circle up to which the argument can affect the conclusion.
 Only options within the scope of the argument are valid.